Plebware/Plebware.github.io/_updates/2026-08-25-plebmachine-1-0-0-release.md

 date: 2026-08-25
 ---

-# 🔑 PlebMachine 1.0.0: The First Public Release.
+# 🔑 PlebMachine 1.0.0: Live At Last!
+Live At Last!.

 <!-- PLEBVOX:START -->